minprog/platforms/start/index.md

 ## GitHub

 First, create a GitHub account.
 On GitHub, developers from all over the world share code and work together.
-And indeed, for this course, we use GitHub to host your projects, and you'll use GitHub to login to Ed (see the next step).
+And indeed, for this course, we use GitHub to host your projects.

 <https://github.com/join>